Orange-OpenSource/casskop/website/docs/5_operations/6_uninstall_casskop.md

 should be deleted.

 ```
-$ helm delete casskop
+$ helm uninstall casskop
 ```
 The command removes all the Kubernetes components associated with the chart and deletes the helm release.

-> The CRD created by the chart are not removed by default and should be manually cleaned up (if required)
+> The CRDs created by the chart are not removed by Helm and should be manually cleaned up (if required)

-Manually delete the CRD:
+Manually delete the CRDs:
 ```
+kubectl delete crd cassandraclusters.db.orange.com
+kubectl delete crd cassandrabackups.db.orange.com
-kubectl delete crd cassandraclusters.dfy.orange.com
+kubectl delete crd cassandrarestores.db.orange.com
 ```

-> :triangular_flag_on_post: If you delete the CRD then it will delete **ALL** Clusters that has been created using this CRD!!!
+> :triangular_flag_on_post: If you delete the CRDs then : It will delete **ALL** Clusters that has been created using these CRDs!!!
-> Please never delete a CRD without very very good care
+> Please never delete CRDs without very very good care